anaya-che/rslang/README.md

 **3. MobX** - is a standalone library for managing the state of an application, which we use in conjunction with react.

 **Pros:**
-- It lets you define specific pieces of data as being "observable", then wraps those up and tracks any changes made to that data and automatically updates any other piece of code that is observing the data.
+- It lets you define specific pieces of data as being "observable", then wraps those up and tracks any changes made to that data and automatically updates any other piece of code that is observing the data
-- It encourages use of standard mutating code, like someObject.someField = someValue, and someArray.push(someValue), with the real update logic being hidden internal to MobX.
+- It encourages use of standard mutating code, like someObject.someField = someValue, and someArray.push(someValue), with the real update logic being hidden internal to MobX
 - Idiomatic MobX code keeps your data in nested form and maintain direct references from one object to another

 **Cons:**